MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/java/apply-pattern-content.md

 ## Operational excellence

-The reliable web app pattern recommends using Infrastructure as Code (IaC) tools such as Terraform to deploy application infrastructure, configure services, and set up application telemetry.
+The reliable web app pattern has several recommendations for improving operations in the cloud.
+You should use infrastructure as code (IaC) to deploy application infrastructure, configure services, and set up application telemetry.
 Monitoring operational health requires telemetry to measure security, cost, reliability, and performance gains.
 The cloud offers built-in features to configure and capture infrastructure and application telemetry.
 You should use these features improve performance and reduce costs.
 By analyzing performance metrics, you can identify inefficiencies in the application and make adjustments to optimize performance and reduce the resources needed to run the application.
+These factors are key to operational excellence.

 ### Enable logging and application telemetry